cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Expected precondition:
   - The IBC module on the consumer chain received a `VSCPacket` on a channel owned by the consumer CCV module.
 - Expected postcondition:
-  - If `providerChannel` is set and does not match the channel with ID `channelId` on which the packet was sent, then
+  - If `providerChannel` is set and does not match the channel (with ID `packet.getDestinationChannel()`) on which the packet was sent, then
-    - the closing handshake for the channel with ID `channelId` is initiated;
+    - the closing handshake for the channel with ID `packet.getDestinationChannel()` is initiated;
     - an error acknowledgement is returned.
   - Otherwise,
     - the height of the subsequent block is mapped to `packet.data.id`;
-    - if the CCV channel status is not `VALIDATING`, then
+    - if `providerChannel` is not set, then
-      - the CCV channel status is set to `VALIDATING`;
-      - the channel ID is set as the provider channel;
+      - the CCV channel is marked as established, i.e., `providerChannel = packet.getDestinationChannel()`;
       - the pending slash requests are sent to the provider chain;
     - `packet.data.updates` are appended to `pendingChanges`;
     - `(packet.data.id, maturityTimestamp)` is added to `maturingVSCs`, where `maturityTimestamp = currentTimestamp() + UnbondingPeriod`;